-As a part of our ongoing measures to ensure a safe learning and working environment for our students, faculty, and staff, the University is implementing a mandatory random COVID-19 Screening Testing program.
-Faculty, staff, and student employees working on campus must submit to random testing when notified by the Office of Human Resources.
-Screening tests will allow the University to proactively detect infection and prevent further transmission of the virus.
+As a part of our ongoing measures to ensure a safe, learning, and working environment for our students, faculty, and staff, the University is implementing weekly mandatory COVID-19 screening testing.
+Screening testing involves testing asymptomatic individuals who do not have known or suspected exposure to COVID-19.
+Testing will allow the University to proactively detect infection and prevent further transmission of the virus.
 All, faculty, staff, and student employees who are:

 Testing Site Location

-Employees reporting to the testing site must complete the Daily Self-Check questionnaire before they arrive on campus.
-Employees who are not cleared to report to campus must not report to the testing site unless instructed to do so by Human Resources.
-Health care personnel (HCP), faculty and staff, who work in a health care setting, must complete the HCP self-check questionnaire before they arrive on campus.
+Employees reporting to the on-campus testing site must complete the Daily Self-Check questionnaire before arriving to their work location.
+Employees who are not cleared to report to work must not report to the on-campus testing site unless instructed to do so Human Resources.
+Health care personnel (HCP), faculty and staff, who work in a health care setting, must complete the HCP self-check questionnaire before they arrive to their work location.

 Pre-registration is required for the on-campus testing site.
 Registration can be completed at Health.QuestDiagnostics.com/STLOU.
 Employees must provide a valid phone number and email address.
 Employees using other testing sites must follow that sites registration process.

 COVID-19 Test (PCR) Expectations

 Employees reporting to the on-campus testing site, will need to notify testing personnel that you are a University employee and need to submit to a PCR COVID-19 test.
 Under observation by trained test site personnel, employees will self-administer the test by nasal swab.
 During the test, employees will swab both the left and right nostrils and place the cotton swab in a tube.
 Testing site personnel will be available to ensure that this is done correctly.
-Once testing is complete, employees will be required to report back to work.

 Face coverings and social distancing are required at the testing site.
 The only time employees will not be required to wear a face-covering is during the collection of their specimens.